Watts On Logo

 The ‘Watts On: Lighting Students Lives’ program was developed in 2019 after a pilot project in Kenya proved incredible results.
 The program involves partnering with local communities and schools to provide portable solar lights for student and includes coordination with the local community and education municipalities, a training and sensitization day aimed at students, parents and teachers, solar light distribution, data collection and follow-up on educational performance.

-We are currently working in Northern Kenya with 18 registered schools located in off-grid rural locations that are without access to electricity at home or at school.
+We are currently working in Northern Kenya with schools located in off-grid rural locations that are without access to electricity at home or at school.

 solar charging